bdaisley/BEExact/README.md

 ## Reference details

 <b>BEExact </b>
-Paper currently under peer review, when published the reference details will be provided here.
+If you find the database helpful, please cite the following:

-"Daisley B.A. and Reid G. BEExact: a metataxonomic database tool and reference source for high-resolution inference of bee-associated microbial communities.
-(2020)
+"Daisley B.A. and Reid G. (2020).
+BEExact: a metataxonomic database tool for high-resolution inference of bee-associated microbial communities. mSystems 6(2):e00082-21

 ## Contact information